 4. It Makes For Better Treats

 If you’re giving your cat a treat, you’re probably going to use dry cat food.
-Kibbles are just a more practical thing to have in your hand than chunks of wet food, and they’re less messy too.
+Cat kibble is just a more practical thing to have in your hand than chunks of wet food, and they’re less messy too.
 So if you’re training your cat or kitten to use a cat flap or a litter tray and you’re using a few treats as bribes – or should that be “training aids?” – you’ll want plenty of dry cat food at hand.
 Just try to make sure it’s healthy dry cat food.

 5. Food Safety